Vanellope: "Yes! What is up with that?"

 The premise is that three women-Dolly Rawlins (Ann Mitchell), Linda Perelli (Maureen O'Farrell), and Shirley Miller (Fiona Hendley)-lose their robber husbands in a botched hijack.
 After her husband Harry's funeral, Dolly finds his ledgers.
 The journals detail all of Harry's heists, including the failed four-person job that has killed him.
 Even though the police monitor her moves, and two thug brothers want the ledgers, Dolly, nevertheless, recruits Linda, Shirley, and a hooker named Bella O'Reilly (Eva Mottley in series 1; Debby Bishop in series 2) to finish the raid.

 Full of action, drama, thrills, and twists, Widows was one of the most-viewed programmes worldwide.
-In 1995, it was followed by a sequel series titled She's Out, with Mitchell reprising her role as Dolly.
+In 1995, it was followed by a sequel series titled She 's Out, with Mitchell reprising her role as Dolly.
 Then in 2018, a feature film adaption by Oscar-winning director Steve McQueen premiered and was dedicated in memory of Mottley.

-Dolly Rawlins"We do it.
-We pull the next big one Harry lined up."
+From left to right: Linda, Shirley, Bella, and Dolly.
+Dolly Rawlins: "We do it.
+We pull the next big one Harry lined up." |

 The Olympians Series by George O'Connor🔥🦉🥤🦚🌈⚱️🌾💘🌙